ankit28pandey/terraform_vcn/README.md

 # terraform_vcn
-Creation of Virtual Cloud Network with the help of Terraform in Oracle Cloud Infrastructure (OCi)
+Creation of Virtual Cloud Network with the help of Terraform in Oracle Cloud Infrastructure (OCI)